 Some friends have always been great at helping to make sure I can eat whatever they are cooking.
 But when it comes to small towns, finding foods on the go that are nutritionally satisfying and don’t make me feel terrible can be a struggle.
 So like any good girl scout, I always come prepared.
 Here’s what in my regularly packed food travel bag:

+You will almost always find me with at least 2-3 drinks.
+It’s a struggle.
 These days I carry around my hydro flask* constantly.
 But I also like to snag one of those extra large bottles from the grocery store and use it to refill my bottle on the go.
 I know that if I’m thirsty, I’ll start snacking if there isn’t any water around.
 And staying hydrate is key to keeping me on track.

 In most of my travel bags, you’ll find a stash of activated nuts.
 The combo of healthy fat and protein is great for keeping me fuller for longer if I find that I’m eating a lacking salad on the go.
-Instead of reaching for chips or something else my body won’t love, the nuts give me that crunchy, salty snack but don’t spike my blood sugar as much.
+Instead of reaching for chips or something else my body won’t love, the nuts give me that crunchy, salty satisfaction but don’t spike my blood sugar as much.
 You could also carry around almond butter or nut butter packs as well.
 I tend to have both in my car and my bag.

 Again, this is one of those if I have it on hand kind of things.
 When I’m visiting family, it’s much easier to just reheat my own leftovers than to have to do a full grocery shop for myself when I get there.
 Less waste and it guarantees I have something I can eat.
 Plus, it invites the conversation for them to try new foods.